[A review/ ramble about Gundam Seed]

 I watched Gundam Seed a very long time ago, dubbed in English when they played it on the local television channel.
 It was the first animation that I actually got addicted to, and back then, I didn’t even know about much about Japanese animations.
 I do love these shows – Gundam Seed and its inferior sequel, Destiny – in spite of the flaws that they have.

 Gundam Seed definitely earns points for storyline.
-It is basically Kira’s (and Athrun’s) story about discovering who he is and finding his purpose in a troubled time.
-Surrounded by forces that wish to manipulate him, he has to seek the right answers and hold firm to his own beliefs.
+It is basically Kira’s and Athrun’s story about discovering who they are and finding their purpose in a troubled time.
+Surrounded by forces that wish to manipulate them, they have to seek the right answers and hold firm to their own beliefs.
 It seems like a clichéd storyline but it was well-done and at the end, we get the answers that we need.
 I think clichés are okay, if they are done well.

 Gundam Seed also has wonderful character development and despite all the mecha battles, at its heart, it’s a story about the relationships between people.
 Through their interactions, these characters truly evolve and their development is the backbone of this story.
 For instance, Kira’s and Athrun’s relationship is a dynamic one, and it propels the story forward, keeping the audience interested in how things will unfold.
 Will they be able to forgive each other or will they eventually kill each other?
 What’s painful is that they are both really good people, who are just fighting to protect the ones they love.
 And yet, to do so, they would have to destroy each other.

 Kira’s romantic relationships are also very intriguing and a key aspect of the story.
 His character is profoundly affected by his initial relationship with Fllay Allster (who is a real piece of work) and much later one with Lacus Clyne (a shrewd politician in her own way).
 Such relationships make this show all the more fun to watch.